 "No, they were here when I arrived."
 She hadn't been there long, judging by her appearance.
 Her clothing was still fresh and not wrinkled from sitting, and her body did not have the tense appearance that came from holding one position for too long.
 He suspected she'd been there less than fifteen minutes.
 "It appears he's turned the case over to you."

-He was somewhat astonished to realise how he was relieved that his brother had done this.
+He was somewhat astonished to realize how he was relieved that his brother had done this.
 Surprised, yes, of course, but also profoundly relieved.
 Catching this professional killer would be no small feat, especially given that William McKinney had no idea who the man was.
 But apprehending him would probably also have driven Sherlock to an early grave.
 Mycroft had just lost his mother.
 He had no desire to lose another family member, as much as Sherlock probably would not have believed that.

 "I don't suppose you've identified him?"
 Mycroft asked, raising an eyebrow.